 Robert K. Triest

-Bob Triest is a vice president and economist in the research department at the Federal Reserve Bank of Boston.
-Prior to joining the Boston Fed in 1995, Triest was an associate professor of economics at the University of California, Davis.
-He has also been on the faculty of Johns Hopkins University, and spent a year at the Bureau of the Census as an ASA research associate.
+Bob Triest is the economics chair and professor at Northeastern University.
+Previously, he was a vice president and economist in the research department at the Federal Reserve Bank of Boston and an associate professor of economics at the University of California, Davis.
+He has also been on the faculty of Johns Hopkins University, and spent a year at the U.S. Census Bureau as an ASA research associate.

 Triest earned M.S. and Ph.D. degrees in economics from the University of Wisconsin at Madison, and received a B.A. degree from Vassar College.